bridge-core/bridge-jam/README.md

 ![bridge.
 Jam](BridgeJamSplash.png)

 The bridge. jam is an event in which add-on creators have a 10 days to create an add-on themed around a chosen theme!
+The jam will take place on Friday, June 3rd to 13th.

 # Theme: **Other Worlds**